vinics/Chrome-Extension---Color-Picker/README.md

-# chromeExt-ColorPicker
+# Color Picker
-A chrome extension color pick application to extract colors from websites and images.
+A chrome extension color picker application to extract colors from websites and images.

+# How to use
+## Set up extension
+Access your extension manager: